-The financial challenges posed by low salaries characteristic of public interest work is legend and has been identified by the legal profession as a significant barrier to entry and promotion within the public interest sector.
+the public interest sector.
 Low wages in the public interest sector indeed are the norm nationally.
-According to data from an After the JD Study monograph, the median annual salary for Latina/o attorneys working in Legal Services or the Public Defender was \$41,000, for Latina/os working in a public interest organization the median annual wage was \$43,000, and for other nonprofit organizations was a striking \$20,000.
+According to data from an After the [D Study monograph, the median annual salary for Latina/o attorneys working in Legal Services or the Public Defender was \$41,000, for Latina/os working in a public interest organization the median annual wage was \$43,000, and for other nonprofit organizations was a striking \$20,000.
 This is considerably lower than the 2008 median compensation level for Latina/os in private law firms of \$80,000, as reported in this data, and also the 2008 median salary level for Latina attorneys working in private practice of \$120,000, as reported by the 2009 HNBA Study.
 Private sector salaries appear to be more than double and perhaps even four or more times the average of those working in the public interest sector and other nonprofit organizations.
 Furthermore, the Class of 2009 NALP Survey reported that the median salary for the 2009 graduates with entry positions within Legal Aid and public defenders' offices was \$42,800, but for those entering the private sector the median was \$120,000.
-Compared to the private sector this salary gap is significant and has grown dramatically over the past few decades.

-It is no wonder that the Latinas in the public interest sector who participated in this Study resoundingly commented on the deleterious impact of their salaries on their lives.
-For example, the LAPIS Focus Group participants almost uniformly identified low wages as a barrier to public interest work and are acutely aware of the impact of their salaries on their personal and professional choices.
+Compared to the private sector, this salary gap is significant and has grown dramatically over the past few decades.70 It is no wonder that the Latinas in the public interest sector who participated in this Study resoundingly commented on the deleterious impact of their salaries on their lives.
+For example, the LAPIS Focus Group participants almost uniformly identified low wages as a barrier to public interest work and were acutely aware of the impact of their salaries on their personal and professional choices.
 The Latinas also complained that while they earned significantly less compared to their peers in the private sector, the effects of these salaries were compounded by long-term educational debt that required large repayment amounts.
-As prior researchers have found, Latina/os and Black lawyers "tend to leave law school with the largest amounts of debt, in part because they depend more on loans than on other sources of financial support during law school....Compounding the problem, black and Hispanic lawyers reported lower salaries, on average, than members of other groups by virtue of their concentration in lower paying sectors of the law."
+As prior researchers have found, Latina/os and Black lawyers "tend to leave law school with the largest amounts of debt, in part because they depend more on loans than on other sources of financial support during law school. &lt;sup>66 Lifting the Burden, supra note 1, at 18.